 - SEO tools & Google Analytics integration

-Watch the video below to see how UpdraftPlus helps you easily back up your WordPress site.
+Watch the video below to see how UpdraftPlus helps you easily backup your WordPress site.

 UpdraftPlus won our best WordPress backup plugin showdown, in no small part for its competitive pricing, robust features, customization capabilities, and, most important, reliability.
 But every backup WordPress plugin has its pros and cons, and we hope we’ve given you the necessary information to help you choose which plugin is best for your individual site and budget needs.
 If you are looking for more WordPress plugins, check out our all-inclusive guide.

 What backup tips would you give to other WordPress users?